krOoze/Hello_Triangle/README.md

 **Language**: C++14
 **Environment**: installed LunarG SDK
 **Environment**: preferably installed Vulkan capable drivers
-**Environment**: MS Visual Studio or Cygwin
+**Environment**: MS Visual Studio, Cygwin, MinGW (or IDEs running on top of them)

-Adding VkSurface function for other OSes should be straightforward though.
+TODO: Adding VkSurface function for other OSes should be straightforward though.
 I would welcome if someone PR'd it (unless I do first :smile:).

-TODO: make sure it works in MinGW too.

 Files
 ----------------------------------